peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### GetSignedBit
     public boolean GetSignedBit(int index)
-Returns whether a bit is set in the two's-complement representation of this object's value.
+Returns whether a bit is set in the two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) of this object's value.

 **Parameters:**